Here is my low sodium mayo recipe. With all the information presented here, you will be able to easily make your own low salt mayonnaise in no time.

 Mustard powder adds a bit of flavor and helps keep your low sodium mayo stable.

 Dijon mustard is the ingredient that compensates for the omission of salt.

 I always try to avoid adding unnecessary sugar to a recipe, but if you add sugar, a small amount makes all the difference!

 Preparation of low sodium mayo

 This recipe is simple.
 Here are the steps you will need to make this low sodium mayo depending on the equipment used.

-- In a suitable container for an immersion blender, combine the egg, lemon juice and mustard powder.
+- In a suitable container for an stick blender, combine all the ingredients except oil.

 - While mixing, add one drop of oil at a time until emulsified.
 Once emulsified, very slowly pour a constant stream of oil.

-Note: While mixing, start mixing by keeping your blender immersed at the bottom of the container.
-When there is enough mixture, move the mixer up and down in the jar.
+Note: Start mixing by keeping your stick blender immersed at the bottom of the container.
+Then, when there is enough emulsified mixture, move the mixer up and down.

-If you don’t have a hand blender but have a food processor, you can use it.
+If you don’t have a hand blender but have a food processor, you can use it for this recipe.
 It’s almost the same steps as previously described.